evelyneee/accord/README.md

-## Accord
+# Accord
-A faster discord client for your Mac.
+A faster, native discord client for your Mac.
+Here's a [screenshot](https://github.com/evelyneee/accord#screenshot).

 ### OS Requirement